-On today’s date in 1924, Montréal-born actor Norma Shearer starred in one of the first releases of the newly formed Metro-Goldwyn-Mayer (MGM) Studios, He Who Gets Slapped, alongside Lon Chaney and John Gilbert.
+On today’s date in 1924, Montréal-born actor Norma Shearer starred in He Who Gets Slapped alongside Lon Chaney and John Gilbert.

-Although it was the first MGM production to begin filming, He Who Gets Slapped wasn’t the newly formed studio’s first release.
+Although it was the first Metro-Goldwyn-Mayer (MGM) production to begin filming, He Who Gets Slapped wasn’t the newly formed studio’s first release.
 Expecting a higher attendance during the holidays, studio executives delayed the release of the film, which was critically hailed upon release and eventually proved profitable.

 After the filming of The Student Prince in Old Heidelberg, Thalberg proposed to Shearer, and the couple wed in September 1927.